abhishekkumar269/web-scraping-portfolio/IMBd_250/README.md

 ---

 ## ⚙️ Features
-    - Scrapes live NSE stock data.
+    - Collects structured course/movie information (title, author, price, etc.).
-    - Stores data in **CSV/JSON** for easy analysis.
+    - Outputs clean, formatted data in **CSV/JSON** format.
-    - Generates logs for tracking scraping activity.
+    - Supports dynamic pages with Selenium or BeautifulSoup.
-    - Lightweight and easy to run.
+    - Easy to adapt for similar websites or datasets.
-    - Includes a **requirements.txt** for quick setup.
+    - Comes with sample dataset and screenshots.

 ---